Sightseeing in Glasgow

 Fun Seekers in Glasgow

-Shopaholics will be in their element here in Glasgow as the city is known for its fantastic shopping from the designer wear displayed in the windows of Ingram Street to the fabulous Italian Centre for all things stylish, Argyll Arcade which houses over 30 jewellery shops, not to mention the boutique stores found in the trendy West End.
-After a bit of retail therapy, wind down in one of the bars of Cresswell Lane then pick yourself up with a delicious meal of one of Glasgow’s wide variety of restaurants, this multicultural city has cuisine to cater to every palate.
+Shopaholics will be in their element here in Glasgow as the city is known for its fantastic shopping from the designer wear displayed in the windows of Ingram Street to the fabulous Italian Centre for all things stylish.
+Argyll Arcade houses over 30 jewellery shops boutique stores can be found in the trendy West End.
+After a bit of retail therapy, wind down in one of the bars of Cresswell Lane then pick yourself up with a delicious meal in one of Glasgow’s wide variety of restaurants.
+This multicultural city has cuisine to cater to every palate.

-Glasgow’s nightlife is lively but there is also plenty of areas where you can find a chilled out venue for a more relaxed evening out.
-Sauchiehall Street, popular with the cities student population, is great for pubs and clubs with the lively West End having every type of bar, pub, club you could want including great restaurants and casinos.
+Glasgow’s nightlife is lively but there are also plenty of areas where you can find a chilled out venue for a more relaxed evening out.
+Sauchiehall Street, popular with the city's student population, is great for pubs and clubs with the lively West End having every type of venue you could want including great restaurants and casinos.

 Family Fun in Glasgow

-Glasgow is full of fun activities for the whole family so first get your bearings on an exciting bus trip around the city, most start at George Square and is a great way to see all Glasgow has to offer, without moans of tired feet!
+Glasgow is full of fun activities for the whole family so first get your bearings on an exciting bus trip around the city.
+Most start at George Square and are a great way to see all Glasgow has to offer without moans of tired feet!

 Glasgow Science Centre offers a fascinating day out with 3 floors packed full of interactive and virtual exhibits plus live science shows.
-While you’re there make sure to head up the Tower which revolves 360° and had a viewing platform looking out across the city then catch a 3D film at the huge screen in the IMAX.
-If you prefer to stay outdoors, Glasgow boast plenty of greenery with lots of park areas where the kids can run around and play to their hearts content..
+While you’re there make sure to head up the Tower which revolves 360° and has a viewing platform looking out across the city, then catch a 3D film at the huge screen in the IMAX.
+If you prefer to stay outdoors, Glasgow boasts plenty of greenery with lots of park areas where the kids can run around and play to their hearts' content.